 Ways to reduce the chances of developing the condition include:

-- monitoring children while taking prescribed medications
+- monitoring children who are taking prescribed medications

 - avoiding excessive alcohol use

 - avoiding or taking extra precautions when using narcotic medications

 Respiratory depression, or hypoventilation, happens when the lungs do not effectively exchange the gases oxygen and carbon dioxide.
 It can lead to complications, such as respiratory acidosis, and, without treatment, it can be fatal.

 Causes include medical conditions that affect the brain, such as a stroke, and medications or recreational drugs that impair the function of the central nervous system.